Joe Biden: Political positions

 Biden believes action must be taken on climate change.
 As a senator, he co-sponsored the Boxer–Sanders Global Warming Pollution Reduction Act, the most stringent climate bill in the United States Senate.
 Biden supports nature conservation.
 According to a report from the Center for American Progress, he broke several records in this domain.
 He took steps to protect old-growth forests.
 Biden opposes drilling for oil in the Arctic National Wildlife Refuge.
 He wants to achieve a carbon-free power sector in the U.S. by 2035 and stop emissions completely by 2050.
 His program included reentering the Paris Agreement, green building and more.
 Biden supports environmental justice, including climate justice and ocean justice.
-(Note: Attributed to multiple sources:) Biden called global temperature rise above the 1.5 °C limit the "only existential threat humanity faces even more frightening than a nuclear war".
+(Note: Attributed to multiple sources:) Biden called global temperature rise above the 1.5°C limit the "only existential threat humanity faces even more frightening than a nuclear war".
 Despite his clean energy policies and congressional Republicans characterizing them as a "War on American Energy", domestic oil production reached a record high in October 2023.

 Biden has said the U.S. needs to "get tough" on China, calling it the "most serious competitor" that poses challenges to the United States' "prosperity, security, and democratic values".
 Biden has spoken about human rights abuses in the Xinjiang region to Chinese leader Xi Jinping, pledging to sanction and commercially restrict Chinese government officials and entities who carry out repression.
 Biden has said he is against regime change but is for providing non-military support to opposition movements.
 He opposed direct U.S. intervention in Libya, voted against U.S. participation in the Gulf War, voted in favor of the Iraq War, and supports a two-state solution in the Israeli–Palestinian conflict.
 Biden pledged to end U.S. support for the Saudi Arabian-led intervention in Yemen and to reevaluate the United States' relationship with Saudi Arabia.
 Biden supported extending the New START arms control treaty with Russia to limit the number of nuclear weapons deployed by both sides.
 In 2021, Biden officially recognized the Armenian genocide, becoming the first U.S. president to do so.
-(Note: In 1981, President Ronald Reagan referred to the Armenian genocide in passing in a statement regarding the Holocaust, but never made a formal declaration recognizing it.)
+(Note: President Ronald Reagan referred to the Armenian genocide in passing in a 1981 statement on the Holocaust, but he never formally recognized it.)